moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 !!! warning
     This demo contract has a number of security vulnerabilities and lacks access control mechanisms, making it unsuitable for any real use.
 It was developed by the Acurast team for demonstration purposes only.

-You will need to deploy your price feed's smart contract on your EVM Appchain prior to continuing to the following steps.
-After deployment, make a note of the contract address because you'll need to provide it as input to your Acurast price feed script.
+Before proceeding to the next steps, you must first deploy your price feed's smart contract on your Tanssi EVM Appchain.
+Once deployed, be sure to record the contract address, as you will need to enter this information into your Acurast price feed script.

 ### Building the Acurast Script

-The Acurast oracle script is what feeds your on-chain oracle with new data.
-It's the essential link between your price feed accessible on your Tanssi Appchain and the Acurast network.
-In the Acurast console, you'll upload your script and provide all of the relevant parameters surrounding your price feed's operation, such as frequency, schedule, reward to Acurast processors, and more.
-You'll need some cACU tokens to pay for the job, which you can obtain from the [faucet](https://faucet.acurast.com/){target=\_blank}. cACU is the native token of the Acurast Canary network.
+The Acurast oracle script plays a crucial role by updating your on-chain oracle with fresh data, acting as the vital connection between the Tanssi Appchain's price feed and the Acurast network.
+Through the Acurast console, you will upload this script and specify all necessary parameters for your price feed's operation, including its frequency, schedule, and rewards for Acurast processors, among others.
+To facilitate this process, you will need cACU tokens, which are available from the [faucet](https://faucet.acurast.com/){target=\_blank}, and serve as the native currency of the Acurast Canary network.

 The [Acurast script for the demo BTC/USD price feed](https://github.com/Acurast/acurast-evm-oracle-sample/blob/main/acurast_scripts/oracle_job.js){target=\_blank} can be used a basis for creating your own script.
 Remember to update the contract address and RPC URL fields.